jamulussoftware/jamulus/docs/JSON-RPC.md

 - A **response** from Jamulus to the consumer.
 - A **notification** from Jamulus to the consumer.

 **Tip:** On Linux, you can connect to a JSON-RPC server using the `nc` CLI tool.
 On Windows, you can download and use the `ncat` CLI tool.
-Also [see this page](https://github.com/jamulussoftware/jamulus/pull/1975) for a connection example using Node.js.
+This snippet uses [jayson](https://www.npmjs.com/package/jayson) to connect using Node.js:

 ## Example